braboj/the-great-wall/docs/solution.md

 ### 6.7.
 Connect the views to the wall builder logic

 First, we will start to connect the views to the builder logic.
-As input we will take the example in the documentation:
+As input, we will take the example in the documentation:

 ```text